fetchai/ledger/docs/src/style_guide.md

 things.
 Do **not** rely on exceptions to avoid having to take any responsibility.

 2. Do not assume, do `assert`.
-Adding `asset` whenever you can while make your debugging code a bit slower, but will have no impact on your release code.
+Adding `assert` whenever you can while make your debugging code a bit slower, but will have no impact on your release code.